Adventure and Northern Lights in Yukon

 Day 7 Whitehorse

-We’ll bring you to the airport in time for your flight home.
-(B)
+You’ll be brought to the airport in time for your flight home.

 Period & budget